atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

-When an error occurs when listening to a stream in this way, the error is rethrown at the line containing the `await` keyword, which you can handle with a `try-catch` statement:
+When an error occurs when listening to a stream in this way, the error is rethrown at the line containing the `await` keyword.
+You can handle this error with a `try-catch` statement:

 {:.include-lang}
 ```dart